 Like the look of this recipe?
 You’ll love this Chocolate Layer Cake or this Classic Carrot Cake!

 There’s just something so special about a cake like this Pear Streusel Cake – we’ve been living in Europe for a number of years now and many Europeans have no time for traditional North American cakes made with mountains of frosting.
 That’s just not a thing here, and if I had a dollar for every time someone said “it’s too sweet!” after trying one of my North American-style cakes here, I’d be rich.
-But my baking style is slowly evolving and I’m embracing less sugary desserts like this Pear Streusel Cake that are just as rich and tender and delicious as anything from my home continent.
+But my baking style is slowly evolving and I’m embracing less sugary desserts like this cake that are just as rich and tender and delicious as anything from my home continent.

 I hope you love this Pear Streusel Cake as much as we do!
 Let me know in the comments below, what’s your favourite way to enjoy pears?
 I’d love to know!

 Looking for more recipes like this?
 You’ll LOVE these: